layer5io/layer5/CONTRIBUTING.md

 1. First step is to set up the local development environment.
 1. Bug fixes are always welcome.
 Start by reviewing the [list of bugs](https://github.com/layer5io/layer5/labels/kind%2Fbug).
 1. A good way to easily start contributing is to pick and work on a [good first issue](https://github.com/layer5io/layer5/labels/good%20first%20issue).
-We try to make these issues as clear as possible and provide basic info on how the code should be changed, and if something is unclear feel free to ask for more information on the issue.
+We try to make these Issues as clear as possible and provide basic info on how the code should be changed, and if something is unclear feel free to ask for more information on the Issue.
-1. We regularly discuss new issues to work on in our [discussion forum](https://discuss.layer5.io/c/landscape/7) and the [#websites](https://layer5io.slack.com/archives/C015QJKUMPU) channel.
-Feel free to join and discuss any issue or any idea that you may have.
+1. We regularly discuss new Issues to work on in our [discussion forum](https://discuss.layer5.io/c/landscape/7) and the [#websites](https://layer5io.slack.com/archives/C015QJKUMPU) channel.
+Feel free to join and discuss any Issue or any idea that you may have.

 # Contributing to Layer5's Blogs Section

-If you'd like to contribute a post to layer5.io/blog, please open an issue and suggest a topic.
+If you'd like to contribute a post to layer5.io/blog, please open an Issue and suggest a topic.
 If you don't have a topic, then hop into the [#blog-kitchen](https://layer5io.slack.com/archives/C0210TZRF88) channel, and we'll help you find one.

 ## Things to keep in mind